IreneAvezzu/Programming-Project-2022-23-irenejosephine/README.md

 - **Irene Avezzù:** I was mainly responsible for the implementation of the backend of the app
 - **Josephine Sacchetto:** I was mainly responsible for the implementation of the front end of the app
-- We worked separately on the actual realisation of the code but the idea for both the structure of the backend and the illustrations of the front end were discussed and outlined together.
+- We worked separately on the actual realization of the code but the idea for both the structure of the backend and the illustrations of the front end were discussed and outlined together.
 We developed together the connection between the front and backend.
 We also worked together when extra materials were needed, such as images or research on structure (e.g. object of JavaFx).
 We collaborated on the realization of the test suits.

 ### 5.3.
 Main Challenges

 Elaborate on the main challenges each group member faced throughout the project and how they were surpassed.

 - **Irene Avezzù:** The most difficult aspect of this project for me was to implement the test suits because I still struggle in the creation of a complete suit for testing.
-In addition, working with Maven was difficult, especially in the realisation of the POM file.
+In addition, working with Maven was difficult, especially in the realization of the POM file.
 - **Josephine Sacchetto:** The most difficult thing for me was the organization of time.
 The reason was that I had no clear plan to follow so I had to stop and create a detailed plan with day/week/month goals to work toward.
 By doing this I was able to work better.

 ### 5.4.
 Learning Outcomes